 One of the reasons why salt water chlorinators are so convenient is that their fuel (yes, I don’t have a better word for it) stays in the pool after it does its job.
 See, a salt water chlorinator takes the salt, breaks them down into its components which are sodium and chlorine, the chlorine goes and sanitises your pool water then re-binds with the sodium, reforming into salt and the cycle begins anew.

 Salt doesn’t evaporate or degrade over time and the only way to lower your salt levels is to take out the excess water and refill with new water to dilute whatever is left.
+To know more about the difference between a salt water pool and chlorine pool, click here.

 First Step to Lowering your pool’s salt levels